nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 | `a/ADDRESS`      | Physical address          | Can take any value, but must not include [parameter-like sequences](#parameter-like-sequence) (e.g., `n/`))                                                                                                                                                                                                                                                                                          | Compulsory |
 | `t/TAG`          | Tag to categorize contact | Must be alphanumeric characters and no spaces ([case sensitive](#case-sensitive))                                                                                                                                                                                                                                                                                                                    | Optional   |

-<div markdown="span" class="alert alert-info"> 🔔 **Note**: Each student is uniquely identified by their Student ID, meaning you cannot add multiple students with the same Student ID. </div>
+<div markdown="block" class="alert alert-info"> 🔔 **Notes**: Each student is uniquely identified by their Student ID, meaning you cannot add multiple students with the same Student ID. </div>

 <div markdown="span" class="alert alert-warning"> ⚠️ **Important**:
 While names and address can include `/` for valid formats, using parameter-like sequences (e.g., `n/`, `p/`) within the name and address fields will result in an error.